The Summit (American TV series)

 The Summit is an American reality competition television series that premiered with a sneak peek on September 29, 2024, before its timeslot premiere on October 9 on CBS and concluding December 4, 2024.
 The series is hosted by Manu Bennett and is based on the Australian series of the same name.
 The goal of the show is a group of contestants are required to climb a mountain; overcoming treacherous physical obstacles along the journey, while at certain points having to adopt a mental and social game as well.

 On April 22, 2025, the series was cancelled after one season.

 Format

 Contestants must climb a mountain, with the goal of reaching the summit, within only fourteen days.
 Each contestant holds an equal share of the prize money.
 When a contestant forfeits, or is medically evacuated, their share is removed from the game.
-At certain points alongside the trail, contestants reach checkpoints, in which at the checkpoints, contestants are able to rest, and relax; however this comes at a cost, to where the contestants in a social vote, must vote someone out.
+At certain points alongside the trail, contestants reach checkpoints, where they are able to rest, and relax; however, this comes at a cost: the contestants in a social vote must vote someone out.
 The eliminated players' share of the prize money is equally split with the remaining players.
 The prize pot will disappear completely if the contestants do not reach the summit in the allocated time.